JetBrains-Research/kinference/README.md

 ```

 ### Project setup
-To enable the backend, you can add chosen KInference Runtime as dependency:
+To enable the backend, you can add the chosen KInference runtime as a dependency:

 ```kotlin
 dependencies {